rjust/defects4j/README_COVERAGE.md

     for a total of 30 tests.
 It takes about 90 minutes to run.
     The test scripts set TMP_DIR to /tmp/test_d4j.
 If you wish to change this, you will need to modify "framework/test/test.include".
+    If you wish to override the defaults for "randoop_coverage.sh" you may supply an optional project list argument followed by an optional bid list argument.

 8. Calculate the coverage: